 Instructions

-- One cup of cumin/coriander seeds will yield about ¾ cup of ground spice.
+- Half cup of coriander seeds will yield almost half a cup of ground coriander.
 Store in a clean and sterile glass Jar tightly sealed.
-Use it in any recipe that calls for coriander-cumin powder.
-It tastes great in curries, gravies, salads, stir-fries, rice dishes, stews, soups, dips, chaat, drinks, etc.
+You can also add it to your masala dabba.
+Use it in any recipe that calls for coriander powder.

 Pavani says